Utilitarian Welfare and Representation Guarantees of Approval-Based Multiwinner Rules: Worst-Case Guarantees of Multiwinner Rules

-\cref{prop:AvGuaranteeOfCC} and \cref{prop:CCGuaranteeOfAV} give a baseline for our further analysis.
-In particular, we would expect that ``good'' rules implementing a tradeoff between diversity and individual excellence, should have AV and CC-guarantees better than $\nicefrac{1}{k}$.
+\Cref{prop:AvGuaranteeOfCC,prop:CCGuaranteeOfAV} give a baseline for our further analysis.
+In particular, we would expect that ``good'' rules implementing a tradeoff between utilitarian and representation objectives should have utilitarian and representation guarantees better than $\nicefrac{1}{k}$.